-Keen to reach more of your market with your content?
+Keen to amplify your content and reach more of your market?

 Publishing articles on LinkedIn could be the answer.